New Report Urges Health Care Systems to Prioritise Mental Health in Peripheral Artery Disease Treatment

 – Improving cardiovascular health: Treating mental health issues in people with PAD may improve their cardiovascular outcomes.
 Studies have shown that treating depression in individuals with coronary artery disease improves their quality of life.

-Enhancing quality of life: Mental health problems can make it more challenging for PAD patients to make necessary .
-PAD patients with depression are less likely to quit smoking, exercise, or improve their diet.
+Enhancing quality of life: Mental health problems can make it more challenging for PAD patients to make necessary lifestyle changes.
+PAD patients with depression are less likely to quit smoking, exercise, or improve their .
 Integrating mental health care into PAD treatment is essential for comprehensive patient care.

 • Motivational interviewing and cognitive behavioural therapy have helped PAD patients adhere to exercise programmes.